josh-development/docs-v1/getting-started/migrating-from-enmap.md

 ## Before you migrate

 So before you get into this, I would very strongly recommend you get very comfortable with the use of promises.
 Thing is, where Enmap doesn't use promises at all except for the defer option (which you usually don't need except for specific circumstances), Josh is quite the contrary: _Everything Is Promises_.
-So, if you don't understand async/await or how to resolve promises you're going to have a bad time.&#x20;
+So, if you don't understand async/await or how to resolve promises you're going to have a bad time.

 [The Promise page on my JS guide](https://js.evie.dev/promises) should cover most of the concepts required for you to use Josh so go through that page and then come back.
 I suggest using async/await whenever possible, and that's how I build all my examples and documentation.